SixArm/unix-shell-script-kit/README.md

 ### array_car

-array_car: return the array's car item a.k.a. first item..
+Get the array's car item a.k.a. first item.

 ```
 set -- a b c d